Encephalartos lehmannii

 Encephalartos lehmannii is a low-growing palm-like cycad in the family Zamiaceae.
 It is commonly known as the Karoo cycad and is endemic to South Africa.
 The species name lehmannii commemorates Prof J.G.C.
 Lehmann, a German botanist who studied the cycads and published a book on them in 1834.
-This cycad is listed as near threatened in the IUCN Red List of Threatened Species.
+This cycad is listed as vulnerable in the IUCN Red List of Threatened Species.

 Description

 This cycad grows up to two metres tall with a trunk diameter of up to forty five centimetres and may be branched or unbranched.
 The leaves are up to one hundred and fifty centimetres long, blue or silver and strongly keeled.
 The leaflets are lanceolate, do not overlap each other and have smooth margins.
 The male cones are green or brown and up to thirty five centimetres long.
 The female cones are a similar colour and up to fifty centimetres long.
 The seeds are red and up to four and a half centimetres long.